marckassay/AirDatabase/README.md

 # AirDatabase

-AirDatabase is a Flex project that gives Flex AIR applications the ability to access their local SQLite databases easily.
-With just a few lines of code, it allows applications to create a SQLite database file with tables and perform SELECT, INSERT, UPDATE and DELETE operations in a synchronous connection.
-With a small amount of code to configure AirDatabase, you can start making CRUD operations synchronously.
+AirDatabase is a Flex project that gives Flex AIR applications the ability to access its local SQLite database with ease.
+With a small amount of code to configure AirDatabase, it allows you to create a SQLite database file with tables which you can then start to perform CRUD operations synchronously.

-Below is code taken from Example_101.mxml file from the examples project.
+Below is code taken from Example_101.mxml file from the AirDatabase-examples project.
 This snippet of code instantiates AirDatabase with one table and three columns:

 	<fx:Declarations>
 		<adb:AirDatabase id="sql">